PrestaShop vs Shopify: Compare E-commerce Platforms

 PrestaShop is free to download but you’ll have to pay to get it up and running.
 To start with, you’ll need a web hosting solution.
 PrestaShop’s partners charge anywhere from $1 to $450 per month, depending on the level of website traffic you expect and the level of security you need.

 There are other costs to consider too.
-If you’re technical, you can set up and customize the site yourself but if you’re not, you’ll need to hire a developer.
-You’ll also need to think about added integrations, maintenance, and future customization.
+If you’re technical, you can set up and customize the site yourself.
+If you’re not, you’ll need to hire a developer.
+You’ll also need to consider added integrations, maintenance, and future customization.
 PrestaShop’s price will vary greatly depending on your needs so it’s important to work out exactly what they are before you make a choice.

 Shopify pricing